jota-bible/gui-app/README.md

 ## Introduction

-Jota brings an excellent UX to read and search Bible.
+Jota provides an excellent UX to read and search Bible.
 Can be deployed as a web, desktop, PWA and mobile app.

 Main features and design principles:
 1. Extremely flexible search - for example: "John 1", "J 1,2", "j 1 1 2 3-4", "any text J 1,1 containing references - Mt 2: 3-4", "faith", regular expressions: "/john|peter/".